dburriss/dburriss.github.io/_posts/2017-03-19-better-error-handling.md

 In my [previous post](/honest-return-types) I discussed handling `null` and `Exception` in the return type.
 In this post I will discuss returning logic errors.

 # Handling errors

 There are times when valid errors can occur but are not exceptional.
 Validation is a common example of this and where a validation result is often the go to type.
 Wouldn't it be nice if we could apply the same pattern as with exceptions?

 ## Either: Errors or no errors

 Functional languages define a type with the following form: `Either<Left, Right>`. `Left` and `Right` can be anything but in the case of error handling `Left` is the unhappy path and `Right` is the happy path.
-Let's assume we have an `Error` type for representing errors that occurred, then using `Either` to represent error handling could look something like this: `Either<IEnumerable<string>, T>`.
+Let's assume we have an `Error` type for representing errors that occurred, then using `Either` to represent error handling could look something like this: `Either<IEnumerable<Error>, T>`. `Error` has an implicit conversion to `string` so let's work with `string` for demonstration purposes below.

 ```csharp
 Func<int, int, Either<IEnumerable<string>, int>> divide =